 (a) in the case of a vehicle or other property, not being an animal — to the nearest or most conveniently located police station;

-(b) In the case of an animal — to the nearest or most conveniently located public pound established under the Local Government (Miscellaneous Provisions) Act 1960 3.
+(b) In the case of an animal — to the nearest or most conveniently located dog management facility as defined in the Dog Act 1976 section 3(1), cat management facility as defined in the Cat Act 2011 section 3(1) or public pound established under the Local Government (Miscellaneous Provisions) Act 1960 3.

+[By-law 22 amended: Gazette 8 Jan 2015 p.
+115.]

 23. Obstruction

 A person shall not, on the Reserve, obstruct or interfere with any authorised person or refuse to give, upon request, his name and address to any authorised person.